KateCB-DevOps/Asus-X299-Hackintosh/README.md

 * [AGPMInjector.kext](https://github.com/Pavo-IM/AGPMInjector) (Apple Graphics Power Management injector)

 # Patching ASUS BIOS (Required on latest BIOS and Cascade Lake-X Refresh Motherboards)
-In the latest release of ASUS BIOS for X299 Motherboards and Cascade Lake-X Refresh boards, the MSR lock option is broken so we will need to patch it in order disable the MSR lock.
+In the latest release of ASUS BIOS for X299 Motherboards (BIOS 3006, 3101) and Cascade Lake-X Refresh boards, the MSR lock option is broken so we will need to patch it in order disable it.
 NOTE: Your motherboard needs to support BIOS FlashBack (Refer to your motherboard's manual)

 1. Download UEFIPatch in the ASUS Bios Patch folder and copy latest version of your BIOS in same folder